-Broad Branch Farm is a family farm owned and operated by Brian and Anita Poeppel and 3 daughters - Lucy, Susannah and Laura.
+Broad Branch Farm is a family farm owned and operated by Brian and Anita Poeppel and 3 daughters – Lucy, Susannah and Laura.
 All 5 members contribute to the success of this diverse food producing farm no matter the age.
-Our family is stronger for working through both the long difficult days and the celebrations that come from the many accomplishments throughout the year.
+We share many loves – growing food, raising animals, working outdoors, cooking, eating amazing food, taking care of our environment just to name a few!

 Back in 1995, Anita set up a card table full of herbs at the Naperville Farmers Market.
 The herbs expanded into salad greens and more vegetables.
 Eventually, Brian joined the effort by producing the first batch of pastured meat chickens and the rest is history.
 Broad Branch Farm became a popular stop at the market for organic vegetables, eggs and meat.

 Anita heads up the vegetable enterprise at BBF and contributes to the livestock when Brian needs help.
-She is committed to producing and eating local organic food and enjoys preparing the family's meals with food produced on her own farm or another chemical free farm nearby.
+She is committed to producing and eating local organic food.
 She is an advocate for pesticide drift awareness and is also a co-founder of the Spray Drift Education Network.

 Brian grew up in the Chicago suburb of Glen Ellyn, IL and was a city kid most of his life.
 The change to farming and rural life could have been a rough one but instead, Brian found a passion for producing local organic food.